azurecrash/collectd_pihole_plugin/ReadMe.md

 # Collectd Pihole Python Plugin

-This litte plugin takes the summary request of Pihole and makes it available via Collectd.
+This little plugin takes the summary request of Pihole and makes it available via Collectd.
 To check the request you can test it via http://192.168.0.2/admin/api.php where the ip is the piholes web interface

 ## Config